eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::ContactinformationsRequestCompound;
 use EzmaxApi::Object::ContactinformationsRequestCompoundAllOf;
 use EzmaxApi::Object::CustomAutocompleteElementResponse;
+use EzmaxApi::Object::CustomDropdownElementRequest;
+use EzmaxApi::Object::CustomDropdownElementRequestCompound;
+use EzmaxApi::Object::CustomDropdownElementResponse;
+use EzmaxApi::Object::CustomDropdownElementResponseCompound;
 use EzmaxApi::Object::CustomEzsignfoldersignerassociationstatusResponse;
 use EzmaxApi::Object::CustomEzsignsignaturestatusResponse;
 use EzmaxApi::Object::CustomFormDataDocumentResponse;
+use EzmaxApi::Object::CustomFormDataEzsignformfieldResponse;
+use EzmaxApi::Object::CustomFormDataEzsignformfieldgroupResponse;
 use EzmaxApi::Object::CustomFormDataSignerResponse;
 use EzmaxApi::Object::CustomFormsDataFolderResponse;
 use EzmaxApi::Object::CustomWordPositionOccurenceResponse;
 use EzmaxApi::Object::CustomWordPositionWordResponse;
 use EzmaxApi::Object::EmailRequest;
+use EzmaxApi::Object::EmailRequestCompound;
+use EzmaxApi::Object::EzsignbulksendGetEzsignbulksendtransmissionsV1Response;
+use EzmaxApi::Object::EzsignbulksendGetEzsignbulksendtransmissionsV1ResponseAllOf;
+use EzmaxApi::Object::EzsignbulksendGetEzsignbulksendtransmissionsV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendGetListV1Response;
 use EzmaxApi::Object::EzsignbulksendGetListV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendGetListV1ResponseMPayload;